Frequently Asked Questions

 What constitutes a dental emergency?

-Dental emergencies include severe tooth pain, knocked-out teeth, broken teeth, lost fillings or crowns, and severe bleeding or swelling.
+Dental emergencies include severe tooth pain, knocked-out teeth, broken or chipped teeth, lost fillings or crowns, severe bleeding or swelling, and trauma to the mouth or jaw.

 Still Have Questions?